The page covers:

 The Bolognetti had palaces opposite Chiesa del Ges¨, opposite Palazzo Venezia and at Vicovaro.

-(left) Fašade; (centre) detail of the courtyard; (right) staircase leading to the main rooms
+(left) Fašade; (centre) detail of the courtyard with a relief portraying Medusa and Roman inscriptions; (right) staircase leading to the main halls

 The Rondinini (aka Rondanini) were a family of Lombard descent; their Roman branch established bonds with many important